-The first chapter of the thesis is due to the thesis advisor on the last day of classes in the fall semester.
+- The first chapter of the thesis is due to the thesis advisor on the last day of classes in the fall semester.

-The department will vote to allow the student to continue or not and will notify the student of its decision by the first day of classes in the spring semester.
+- The department will vote to allow the student to continue or not and will notify the student of its decision by the first day of classes in the spring semester.
 Continuation into the second semester of thesis work does not guarantee that a student will receive departmental honors.

 Thesis Proposal: Guidelines